groupvine/gv-doc/3-send/2-sendInbox.md

 * On the **Addressing** tab you can select to send a draft or urgent email, or send to a list or to recipients with specific attribute values set.
 Make your selections and copy the updated email address to the "To" field of your new email in your personal email account.

-* Include pre-defined or your custom member attribute values by following the instructions on the **Personalize** tab.
+* Include pre-defined or custom attribute values by following the instructions on the **Personalize** tab.
 For more information about Member Attributes, click [here](/2-members/4-membersattributes.md?[LINK-QARGS-DOC]#gv-2members-4membersattributes).